Installing and Testing a Release

 This guide will walk you through installing the “Learning Replicated” application create and promoted in the previous guide.
-If you haven’t yet created this release, head back to the Create And Ship A Release guide and complete that first.
+If you haven’t yet created this release, head back to the Create and Deliver a Release guide and complete that first.

 Now that we’ve created a release and promoted it to the Unstable channel, the next step is to create a customer license, and use this license to install the application on a test server.